A Beginners Guide to VPNs

 With a VPN, you can travel, work, and live anywhere without having to worry about blocked sites.
 It sites are disallowed or blocked, a VPN will make sure you can access any site at any time without being detected.
 The traffic is protected so well that not even your Internet Service Provider will be unable to detect or see it whatsoever.

 10. Is it safe to use a VPN?

-The key point that we are trying to make about free VPN providers is that any business needs money to survive, let alone pay-out for staff, servers, security etc. So, if they do not have the same resources, whether personnel or equipment, they are unable to offer features like encrypted traffic, good connection speeds, customer support, updates to the product, and security overall.
+The key point that we are trying to make about free VPN providers is that any business needs money to survive, let alone pay-out for staff, servers, security, etc. So, if they do not have the same resources, whether personnel or equipment, they are unable to offer features like encrypted traffic, good connection speeds, customer support, updates to the product, and security overall.

 A VPN from a professional company costs as little as $3 per month, which can then work simultaneously on multiple devices at the same time.
-In terms of customer support, updates, encryption, connection speeds, and the security and privacy of your information overall, a VPN that you pay a small fee for, can give you lots of benefits overall and genuinely enrich your online, gaming and streaming experiences for the better.
-They will also have a strictly enforced none data logging policy which means that even they themselves will know or track your actions online.
+Regarding customer support, updates, encryption, connection speeds, and the security and privacy of your information overall, a VPN that you pay a small fee for, can give you lots of benefits overall and genuinely enrich your online, gaming and streaming experiences for the better.
+They will also have a strictly enforced none data logging policy which means that even they will know or track your actions online.

 11. Do I need a firewall if I have a VPN?

 Essentially, a firewall will safeguard your device from attacks made online by malicious applications.
 Using a firewall is also another essential and will typically come with your device when you buy it.
 So, yes you do need a firewall; they are also easy to switch and set-up if it has not been automatically installed.

 12. Will I actually be anonymous if I use a VPN?